 An elementary multiplier-accumulator (MAC) accepts serial data from one frequency-channel segment of two antennas.
 The data appear sequentially by frequency channel so that all 128 channels are covered in just over 1 usec.
 The MAC first de-multiplexes each number and presents it in parallel to the complex multiplier.
 Each sample is on 4 wires at 500 Mb/s, so after demultiplexing we recover 16 parallel bits at 125 Mb/s in (6,6,4) format.
 The multiplier result is converted to (14,14,4) format and added to the partial sum read from the RAM; the new sum is then written back to the same RAM location.
+(A different number format or a longer RAM word might be needed to avoid loss of significance during an integration; this needs more careful study.)
 Two RAMs are provided to allow double buffering.
 At the end of an integration (approximately 1 msec, or 1k DFT spectra), the accumulator switches to the other RAM, allowing the first to be read out.
 A single-wire serial readout is sufficient at 4 Mb/s.
 During readout, the RAM contents are cleared so as to be ready for the next integration.